 A recovery image of your computer is stored on the internal storage drive, and the image can be restored by running the recovery utilities directly from your internal storage drive as described in the sections below.
 However, it is strongly recommended that you create recovery media.
 If the recovery files on your internal storage drive become corrupted or are deleted, you can restore your system from your recovery media.
 Also, if your original internal storage drive fails, you can restore your system to a new internal storage drive from your recovery media.
 It is strongly recommended that you create recovery media before using your system for the first time.
-See "Creating recovery media" on page 54 and "Restoring from recovery media" on page 56.
+See "Creating recovery media" on page 58 and "Restoring from recovery media" on page 61.

-54 Getting Started Recovering the Internal Storage Drive NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor.
+NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor.

 When you restore your system, only the operating system files and drivers originally shipped with the computer are restored.
 Any files that you created are not restored during this process.
+Be sure to separately save the files you have created to external media using Windows[®] or another backup program.
+For more information, see "Backing up your work" on page 85.

+Creating recovery media

-Be sure to separately save the files you have created to external media using Windows® or another backup program.
-For more information, see "Backing up your work" on page 78. recover are dele Also, if ery media ongly recommended that you create recovery media.
-If the ry files on your internal storage drive become corrupted or eted, you can restore your system from your recovery media. f your original internal storage drive fails, you can restore restem to a new internal storage drive from your recovery NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor.
+It is strongly recommended that you create recovery media.
+If the recovery files on your internal storage drive become corrupted or are deleted, you can restore your system from your recovery media.
+Also, if your original internal storage drive fails, you can restore your system to a new internal storage drive from your recovery media.

+NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor.

 NOTE When you create recovery media, only the operating system files and drivers originally shipped with the computer are backed up to the external media and can be restored from this media.
 Any files that you created are not backed up on the recovery media.
-You will need to separately back up the files you created; for more information, see "Backing up your work" on page 78. insert s of a cer space r model. you create recovery media, the system will prompt you to everal blank DVDs or connect one or more USB flash drives rtain minimum capacity to your computer.
-The amount of equired for storing the recovery files varies by computer Follow the procedure below to determine how much space Il need for storing your system's recovery files.
+You will need to separately back up the files you created; for more information, see "Backing up your work" on page 85.

+When you create recovery media, the system will prompt you to insert several blank DVDs or connect one or more USB flash drives of a certain minimum capacity to your computer.
+The amount of space required for storing the recovery files varies by computer model.
+Follow the procedure below to determine how much space you will need for storing your system's recovery files.